gsm1011/hadoop.admin/manuscript/chapter3.md

     13/02/16 11:32:22 INFO ipc.Client: Retrying connect to server: master/10.0.0.1:54310.
 Already tried 3 time(s); retry policy is RetryUpToMaximumCountWithFixedSleep(maxRetries=10, sleepTime=1 SECONDS)
     13/02/16 11:32:23 INFO ipc.Client: Retrying connect to server: master/10.0.0.1:54310.
 Already tried 4 time(s); retry policy is RetryUpToMaximumCountWithFixedSleep(maxRetries=10, sleepTime=1 SECONDS).

-To troubleshoot this problem, we can refer to tips for **can’t start HDFS daemons**.
+To troubleshoot this problem, we can refer to tips for **can't start HDFS daemons**.

 *Configuration problems of MapReduce*.
 Recall that we have